veged/xjst/README.md

 ```

 XJST is intended to be applied recursively to the same data, while making small
-reversible changes to it. `apply` keyword works exactly like local (applying
+reversible changes to it. `apply` keyword works exactly like a `local` (applying
-changes in parens and reverting them after execution), but with small
+changes in the parens and reverting them after the execution), but with small
-distinction - `apply` statement doesn't have a body, so it's just doing some
+distinction - `apply` doesn't have a body, so it's just doing some
-changes to date and applying template to changed data (context will be
+changes to the data and applying template recursively
-preserved).
+(the context will be preserved).

 ## CLI interface